ASyed2106/Python-Basics/notes.md

     - **Algorithms**: helps to create or formulate algorithms
     - **Clean Code**: organizes a solution into a function
     - **Single Serving**: a block of code that solves a single problem

+### Strings
+	- a data type that is a sequence of characters
+	- rep ALL character/symbol based data type in Python 3
+	- use single/ double quotations to denote strings
+	- Variables can hold string type values
+	- can have empty strings
+	- can create string with a space
+	- Strings are comparable; therefore can create boolean expressions that compare strings

+#### Comparing strings
+	- When a string is sorted/compared, it follows the ASCII order.
+	- Numeric Symbols are **less** than uppercase characters
+	- Uppercase characters are When a string is sorted/compared, it follows the ASCII order. numeric < uppercase<lowercase

+#### Indexing